 Rovaniemi -> Levi -> Inari -> Saariselkä -> Kuusamo

-This one works in the summer too, but winter is particularly special in Lapland.
+This one works in the summer, however, Lapland is also one of my favourite winter destinations in Europe.
 The route includes a lot of driving, be sure to save some time for it — especially if you want to do some hikes.

 You start it off in Rovaniemi: the gateway to travel in Lapland.
 And the hometown of Santa Claus himself!